 The best areas to live in Copenhagen

-The vast majority who want to experience Copenhagen choose to live in the district called Indre by.
+According to Abbreviation Finder, the vast majority who want to experience Copenhagen choose to live in the district called Indre by.
 This is bounded by Kastellet in the northeast, Tivoli in the southwest, Inderhavnen with Nyhamn, and the lakes in the northwestern part of the center.
 Strictly speaking, any choice of hotel here will give you a short distance to most things, but the areas in the Inner City still have their differences.

 - Choosing a hotel in the aforementioned Nyhamn is great if you want to stay in the middle of good restaurants and nightclubs.
 This choice will be especially good when the degree creeps upwards, and the outdoor seating increases.